jordanahu/VideoRentalApi/README.md

-# imaginaryVideoRentalApi
+# VideoRentalApi

 MVC architecture in practice!
-An imaginary video rental CRUD API
+A video rental CRUD API